 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Tempt the Stars

-urban fantasy that was published by Signet Select on October 1, 2013 and has 357 pages.
+urban fantasy in eBook edition that was published by Signet Select on October 1, 2013 and has 357 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Curse the Dawn, Death's Mistress, Hunt the Moon, Chicks Kick Butt, Fury's Kiss, "The Gauntlet", "The Queen's Witch", "House at Cobb End", Midnight's Daughter, Claimed by Shadow, Touch the Dark, Embrace the Night, "In Vino Veritas", Updating Pritkin, Reap the Wind,

 Sixth in the Cassandra Palmer urban fantasy series revolving around Cassie, a clairvoyant witch who inherited the title of Pythia.
 Not that it’s done her much good in the past three months.

 I gotta say that Karen Chance has one heck of an imagination.
 Too much of one sometimes.
 She has definitely given the whole magic world/demons/witches/vampires genre a major twist which I do adore.
 Now if only Cassie herself wasn’t such a ditz.
 Then again…I hadn’t realized that the events of the past six novels (including Tempt the Stars) has taken place in only three months.
 Considering that Cassie had no idea about her abilities or powers (other than the clairvoyance), she’s actually handling things very well.